 2).
 Give individuals better control over their personal data

-In this blog, we’ll go into more depth about what GDPR means for you and your business.
+In this blog, we’ll go into more depth about what GDPR means for you, your digital marketing and your business.
 At Toast Inbound, we’ve had this new regulation on our radar for a while.
 As a digital marketing agency, we’ve taken time to attend GDPR events and webinars in the hope of ensuring that we and our clients are GDPR compliant ahead of May.
 We’re by no means experts in the field, however, we know enough to answer common digital marketing questions relating to the subject.

 GDPR replaces the Data Protection Directive.
 This law currently regulates the processing of personal data within the EU and was implemented in 1998.

 In almost 20 years, advances in technology have completely changed the way we operate in business and also how we go about our personal lives.
 The introduction of tools such as cloud storage and social media have impacted the way data is processed and transferred.
 A fresh, new regulation is needed to take these changes into account.
 GDPR recognises these advances and enforces rules to make sure personal data is used and stored in a transparent manner.